 If there’s a golden rule in customer retention, it’s that everyone remembers a good experience.
 If a customer becomes part of something memorable, they’re more likely to return for another purchase, tell their friends about it, share their data, or engage with the brands in other ways.
-B2B companies aren’t exempt from this rule.
-In fact, 84% of B2B organizations now embrace the customer experience model.
-With the tides of competition rising, organizations will eventually turn towards B2B loyalty programs with best-in-class technologies to both maintain and improve their relationships with buyers, partners, and suppliers.
+B2B companies aren’t exempt from this rule, but they still need to realize the full power of loyalty, as only 10% of B2B businesses focus primarily on retaining existing customers, according to Gartner.
+This untapped market presents a huge opportunity for those who plan to use state-of-the-art customer retention tools, like B2B loyalty programs.
+But what are they, exactly?

 B2B loyalty programs (or B2B rewards programs) are customer retention solutions with specific features and loyalty logic designed to help businesses establish brand loyalty with the businesses they sell to.
 They differ greatly from their B2C counterparts in terms of both incentives and progression.